INTERVIEW BY MARKO SYRJÄLÄ AND SAMI RUOKANGAS

 PETE: Cane, yeah.
 Because he turned up when he was in Mammoth, remember that band Mammoth?

 PETE: Yeah, yeah.
-That was massive setup they had…“laughs” He was massive and I just went… because when I was in Samson he lost eight stone.
-Yeah, he lost a whole of me and he put it back on obviously with Mammoth, you know it was a perfect time for him really but he was big.
+That was a massive setup they had…“laughs” He was massive, and I just went… because when I was in Samson, he lost eight stone.
+Yeah, he lost a whole of me, and he put it back on obviously with Mammoth, you know it was a perfect time for him, really, but he was big.

-That must have been an image thing for him “laughs”
+That must have been an image thing for him, “he laughs.”

 THE SHADOWMAN AND MORE

-STEVE: The situation was if you haven’t got the money when they get there go down to cash point and get it.
-So I used to get there and Lee would finally say would say Steve can you come down to the studio and do a few tracks for me, I’d go yeah Lee, what am I doing, I’m not telling you.
-I’d be like no, no, tell me, tell me so I’m prepared, no I’m not telling you and I’ve get there and it would be like don’t run out the studio door, we’re doing an Iron Maiden album.
-I’m like Iron Maiden, he said it will be great, “Run to the Hills” with you singing will be great, and I’m like money please.
+STEVE: The situation was if you haven’t got the money when they get there, go down to cashpoint and get it.
+So I used to get there, and Lee would finally say, Steve can you come down to the studio and make a few tracks for me?
+I’d go, yeah, Lee, what am I doing?
+I’m not telling you.
+I’d be like no, no, tell me, tell me, so I’m prepared, no I’m not telling you, and I’ve got there, and it would be like don’t run out the studio door, we’re doing an Iron Maiden album.
+I’m like Iron Maiden, he said it would be great, “Run to the Hills” with you singing will be great, and I’m like money, please.
 It used to be good fun doing them because he’s a funny guy, Lee.

-Steve, tell something about your other band Shadowman?
+Steve, tell me something about your other band Shadowman?

-STEVE: Yeah I mean I’ve got a band Shadowman with two guys who used to be in Thunder, Harry James and Chris Childs.
+STEVE: Yeah, I mean, I’ve got a band, Shadowman with two guys who used to be in Thunder, Harry James and Chris Childs.
 Steve Morris, the guitar player, he’s playing with Ian Gillan and Heartland, the band Heartland.
-And we have just done a new album, this is our fourth album.
-I’ve been working in various projects and albums with millions of people, other students of song all sorts of records really, yeah.
+And we have just done a new album; this is our fourth album.
+I’ve been working on various projects and albums with millions of people, other students of all sorts of records, really, yeah.
 Tommy Denander’s albums, a couple of them and things like that and just sessions and all kind of stuff.

-STEVE: Well it was going to be a real band, I mean we keep getting asked are we going to tour by people, you know.
+STEVE: Well, it was going to be a real band.
+I mean, we keep getting asked are we going to tour by people, you know.
 But it’s a job to fit it in with the other things we’re doing.
-Obviously with a band like that you’ve got Harry plays with about every rock band in the world so he’s never off the road.
-Chris is out of the union, he also plays with one of the Eagles things.
+Obviously, with a band like that, you’ve got Harry plays with about every rock band in the world, so he’s never off the road.
+Chris is out of the union, and he also plays with one of the Eagles things.
 Everybody is busy, Steve is a session player, and he does all sorts of things.
 He just came back from Canada, and although we’d love to do it, to get the whole band in one place would be virtually impossible for all of us.
-And as I say, with the schedule FM has this year it’s going to be tough you know to do some shows, although the record company wants to and would support us to do.
+And as I say, with the schedule FM has this year, it’s going to be tough, you know, to do some shows, although the record company wants to and would support us to do.
 We’ll see.

-Like you said the fourth Shadowman album is going to be out soon…
+As you said, the fourth Shadowman album is going to be out soon…

 STEVE: Yeah, it’s just being mixed.
 We just sent a couple of the mixes back to Sweden to be sorted out.
-Not happy with them, just a few tweaks and then it will be out later in the year.
+Not happy with them, just a few tweaks, and then it will be out later in the year.
 This new album, we’re really, really happy.
 Jim’s been engineering and doing stuff on it and things with me and working on this, really good.
-It’s nice to do different things isn’t it because it keeps you fresh and makes sure that everything has its place and it’s not the same, then it’s good fun to do you know.
-Keeps you busy.
+It’s nice to do different things, isn’t it because?
+It keeps you fresh and makes sure that everything has its place and it’s not the same, then it’s good fun to do, you know.
+It keeps you busy.